bsaxen/simuino/trunk/README.txt

 ==================================================
 SIMUINO is a Arduino Simulator.
 Simple and basic.
 Code: c/c++
-Platform: Linux (Ubuntu)
+Platform: Linux (Ubuntu)0

-Version: 0.3
+Version: 0.4

 Developed by Benny Saxen, ADCAJO
 ==================================================